saifmomin/crc-backend/README.md

 # rc-backend
-A Backend repo for Resume Challenge
+A Backend repo for Cloud Resume Challenge.